 - Human Resources.
 Fully remote positions are available, particularly for those with extensive experience in HR and related fields.

-Of course, it’s also possible that you’re sitting on your couch in the aforementioned bunny slippers, contemplating the letter of termination you just received…or the reduction in hours…or the pay cut you’ll be getting during quarantine.
+Of course, it’s also possible that you’re sitting on your couch in the aforementioned bunny slippers, contemplating the letter of termination you just received…or the reduction in hours…or the pay cut you’ll be getting during the quarantine.
 If such is the case, then you don’t have time to delve into a new career.
 You need remote work you can do now.
 Online freelancing work can keep you afloat while you search for a new job…or you may discover that self-employment is, indeed, the career route for you!

 There are quite a few freelancing websites: some of the largest are Upwork, Fiverr, and Freelancer.
 Each has its own benefits and detriments (which we won’t delve into now), but they all offer a huge variety of freelance jobs, most of which are performed entirely online.
 It’s worth exploring each website to discover which system works best for you.